Partial inversion of the elliptic operator to speed up computation of likelihood in Bayesian inference: Introduction

 The measurement operator $Y$ with values in $\mathcal{Y}$ produces

-Examples of measurements are a) $y(\bZ)=\int_{\omega}u(\bZ,x) dx$, $\omega \subset \Omega$, b) $u$ in a few points.
-For given $f$, the measurement $y$ is just a function of $q$.
+Examples of measurements are a) $y(\bZ)=\int_{\omega}u(\bZ,x) dx$, with a subdomain $\omega \subset \Omega$, and b) $u$ in a few points.
+For a given $f$, the measurement $y$ is just a function of $q$.
 This function is usually not invertible since the measurement $y$ does not contain enough information.
-In Bayesian framework state of knowledge is modeled in a probabilistic way.
-The parameters $q$ are uncertain, and assumed as random.
-Bayesian setting allows updating/sharpening of information about $q$ when the measurement is performed.
-The problem of updating distribution---state of knowledge of $q$ becomes well-posed.
+In the Bayesian framework, the state of knowledge is modeled in a probabilistic way.
+The parameter $q$ is uncertain and is modeled by a random variable.
+The Bayesian setting allows updating/sharpening of information about $q$ when the measurement is performed.